126 cameras have come and gone. The original intent was to make a 35mm camera with drop-in film loading.

 (1969) An updated version of the Autopak 500.
 It had the same 38mm (f2.8), with four elements in three groups, zone-focusing lens, but now the aperture is set by a CDS meter.
 Single speed of 1/90.
 Uses two AAA batteries -- for the flash cube only.
 The camera will work correctly without them.

 (1969) Top-of-the-line 126 camera.
-Features include Rokkor 38mm f2.8 lens, with four elements in three groups, with rangefinder focusing, electronic aperture control, flash cube connection, manual/automatic flash, and a spring motor drive -- capable of about 1 fps.
-Speeds of 1/45 and 1/90.
-CDS meter provides programmed exposure control.
-Uses one 625 and two 825 batteries.
+Features include a Rokkor 38mm f2.8 lens, with four elements in three groups, with rangefinder focusing, electronic aperture control, flash cube connection, manual/automatic flash, and a spring motor drive -- capable of about 1 fps.
+Speeds of 1/45 (for the Flassh Cube), and 1/90 (withput).
+A CDS meter provides programmed exposure control of the aperture.
+It uses one 625 for the meter, and two 825 batteries for the aperture control.

 (1971) 38mm (f2.8), with four elements in three groups, zone-focusing lens.
 Dual speeds of 1/45 (for flash) and 1/90.
 Aperture set by CDS meter from f2.8 - 22.
 Close focusing to four feet.
 Takes Magicubes -- which are controlled by the meter.
 Uses a 640 battery.